Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Configuring_transport_security_Start_here/_index.md

 > \*\* These cipher suites are only available for Transfer CFT 3.2.2 and higher and are restricted to use with TLS 1.2.

 Transfer CFT only processes X.509 certificates with an RSA signature.
-Authentication can be one- way or mutual.
-It is one- way if only the server, in physical connection terms, is authenticated by the client via its certificate.
+Authentication can be one-way or mutual.
+It is one-way if only the server, in physical connection terms, is authenticated by the client via its certificate.
 It is mutual if the client is also authenticated by the server via its certificate.
 It is the server that decides whether the client must be